Eastern Maine (Downeast) (2 & 4)

 - The Donnell Pond Public Reserved Land in Townships 9 & 10 SD in Hancock County near Sullivan and Franklin offer hiking trails up Schoodic and Black Mountains that provide vistas on surrounding woodland, lakes and Acadia National Park across Frenchman's Bay.

-For more information about how to enjoy this True Maine experience, and many more in DownEast & Acadia, go to downeastacadia.com.
+For more information about how to enjoy a True Maine experience in Downeast & Acadia, go to downeastacadia.com.